kubernetes/test-infra/prow/cmd/tide/config.md

 The following configuration fields are available:

+* `batch_allow_pending`: Boolean that allows tide to pick PRs for batch that have pending tests.
 * `sync_period`: The field specifies how often Tide will sync jobs with GitHub.
 Defaults to 1m.
 * `status_update_period`: The field specifies how often Tide will update GitHub status contexts.
    Defaults to the value of `sync_period`.